 Is that even possible?

-I believe it is so here are the 5 cheap Christmas decorations I use to create a simple, authentic home.
+I believe it is so here are the 5 cheap Christmas decorations I often use to create a simple, authentic home.

 5 Cheap Christmas Decorations for a Simple, Authentic Home